GEO BON logo

 Before you start

-To use this pipeline, you’ll need a Protected Planet API key to access data on the World Database of Protected Areas.
-If you would like to run the pipeline with custom protected area data, ensure your data is in GeoPackage format and use the ProtConn Analysis with custom PAs pipeline.
+If you would like to run the pipeline with a combination of custom protected area polygons and WDPA data, ensure your data is in GeoPackage format and input the file path into the "polygon of protected areas" input.

 Running the pipeline